amiller68/particle_filter_project/README.md

 ## Steps
 ###	Initialization of particle cloud
 Location: ``initialize_particle_cloud()``
 Description: To initialize the particle cloud, we start by defining some local variables with information about the map of the environment, specifically the map data, resolution, width, height, and origin location.
 We then draw three sets of random samples of length ``num_particles``, one ranging from 0 - ``map_width`` (x values), one from from 0 - ``map_height`` (y values), and one from 0 - 1 (later to be multiplied by 2pi for our yaw values).
-We use the built-in function ``zip()`` to group the random x, y, and yaw values together to add to the particle clouds, and also initialize each weight to 1.0.
+We use the built-in function ``zip()`` to group the random x, y, and yaw values together to add to the particle clouds, and also initialize each weight to 1.0 if the particle is on the map, and 0.0 otherwise.

 ### Movement model
 Location: ``update_particles_with_motion_model()``